rachitpokhrel/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Rachit Pokhrel is a PhD canditate at Louisiana Tech University.
+Rachit Pokhrel (Writer/ Essayiest/ Scientist/ Researcher) is a PhD canditate at Louisiana Tech University in Computational Analysis and Modeling.
 He holds a Masters in Engineering and Technology Management.
 He also has a Bachelors in Chemical Engineering.

 Previously, he has worked as a computer programmer at Barclaycard USA and General Motors.
 He has launced more than 5 ios application to lauch from inception.

-Apart from being intrigued by Analyses he is also interested in Startups, Coding, Travelling, Yoga and more.
+Apart from being intrigued by Analyses he is also interested in Startups, Coding, Travelling, writing and more.